idimitriadis0/TranslateOnLinux/docs/index.md

 [OnlyOffice](https://www.onlyoffice.com/)

 It has good looks and potential, but it's way less featureful than other desktop clients like LibreOffice, Softmaker Office and WPS Office.
 Works both offline and in the cloud, can be integrated directly to a Nextcloud instance.
-Boasts 100% compatibility with MS Office formats.
+Boasts 100% compatibility with MS Office formats (as it saves natively into these formats).
 It does not currently include dynamic counting of words.
 See [here](https://github.com/ONLYOFFICE/DesktopEditors/issues/166).

 [Google Docs](https://www.google.com/docs/about/)/[Google Drive](https://drive.google.com) (online)

-Mostly for collaboration or own documents, not necessarily meant to replace a complete Office Suite.
+You can now directly edit, comment, and collaborate on Office files using Google Docs, Sheets, and Slides.
+Changes will be auto-saved to the file in Office format ([help article](https://support.google.com/drive/answer/9276408?hl=en)).
+Google Docs can be set up for [offline access](https://support.google.com/docs/answer/6388102).

+With the Office Editing for Docs, Sheets & Slides [Chrome extension](https://chrome.google.com/webstore/detail/office-editing-for-docs-s/gbkeegbaiigmenfmjfclcdgdpimamgkj), Microsoft Office files that you drag into Chrome, open in Gmail, Google Drive, and more, will be opened in Docs, Sheets, and Slides for viewing and editing.

 [Microsoft Office Online](https://www.office.com/) (online)

-Same as above.
+The online version of MS Office 365 is a stripped-down version of the original desktop suite and free to use.

 **Office file conversion**